10 percent of U.S. workers could lose employer-sponsored benefits

 In the wake of the passing of the Affordable Health Care for America Act, companies across the country are reviewing the costs of continuing to provide employee health care benefits and considering their options.
 Indications point to a possible net 10 percent reduction in access to employer-sponsored health benefits as of January 2014, according to the results of Health Care Reform 360, a new national study by Market Strategies International, the highly-regarded global market research and consulting firm.

-"The results are eye opening and could severely impact a sizeable number of US workers and their families," said Susan McIntyre, senior vice president in the company's Health Care Division.
+"The results are eye opening and could severely impact a sizeable number of US workers and their families," said Susan McIntyre, senior vice president in the company's Healthcare Research Division.
 "While our study design does not allow us to estimate a precise number, we're talking about potentially 10 million people no longer having access to health benefits through their employers in 2014.
 A significant number of employers are telling us that, with health care reform, it may not benefit them competitively to offer employee health care benefits.
 The reality is that companies of all sizes are reviewing their options and considering reductions."

 Some notable findings regarding 2014 employer health benefits intentions: